dlai0001/la-sails-meetup-game/README.md

          // A dictionary to track/index all the objects we have in our world.
          _registeredObjects: {},

-  Then add a couple methods to add/remove Monsters
+  Then add a couple methods to add/remove Monsters.
+In this method, write code to create a `box2d` dynamic body to represent our Monster.
+Also, to make things easier, we're going to shim in the associated mondel so we can easily find which models correspond to which bodies.

          registerMonster: function(monsterModel) {
             //console.log("registering monster", monsterModel);